vault27/Foundation/vxlan.md

 - ePBR can be also used

 ## L3
-Implementation types
+- IRB - Integrated Routing and Bridging - It means that 2 services are provided at the same time: Routing and switching
+- To isolate from Underlay we use VRfs for VxLAN routing

-It depends on where VXLAN routing happens:
+Implementation types - where VXLAN routing happens:
-- Bridged overlay
+- Bridged overlay - routing on external device
 - Centrally-Routed Bridging (Spine Routed) - not recomended
 - Edge-Routed Bridging (Leaf routed) - recomended